flutter/website/src/content/ai-toolkit/feature-integration.md

 ## Chat without UI

-You don’t have to use the chat view to access the functionality of the underlying provider.
+You don't have to use the chat view to access the functionality of the underlying provider.
 In addition to being able to simply call it with whatever proprietary interface it provides,